-You might wonder can roosters eat layer feed, since they don’t lay eggs.
+You might wonder if roosters eat layer feed since they don’t lay eggs.
 In short, yes they can.
 They’ll be perfectly healthy.
 It’s unrealistic to house roosters and hens together and feed them different meals.
 It would actually be more like a circus than a farm!

 Can Chicks Eat Layer Feed?

 Your chicks have different dietary requirements than your fully-grown chickens.
 They will need different nutrients.
-Layer feed has extra calcium, which can cause your chicks to not grow correctly.
+Layer feed has extra calcium, which can cause your chicks to have trouble growing correctly.
 It’s always best to feed your baby chickens an 18% starter ration.

 Does Layer Feed Have Grit?

 No, it does not.
 Grit is a coarse and abrasive material that chickens can safely ingest.
 It helps them grind up and properly digest food since they don’t have teeth.
 It has no nutritional value, so you should offer it separately.
 You can read more about grit here.

 Broiler chickens need a higher protein percentage than egg layers.
-The best feed for them are these heavier protein content feeds.
+The best feed for them is heavier protein content feeds.
 In a pinch, your broilers would not suffer from layer feed.
 But the lower protein content might mean your chickens are smaller than expected.

 How Much Does Layer Feed Cost?